stac-utils/stac-check/README.md

 Usage: stac-check [OPTIONS] FILE

 Options:
   --version                Show the version and exit.
   -l, --links              Validate links for format and response.
   -a, --assets             Validate assets for format and response.
-  -r, --recursive  Validate all assets in a collection or catalog.
+  -r, --recursive INTEGER  Maximum depth to traverse when using recursion.
   --help                   Show this message and exit.
 ```
 ---
 ### Docker